lcarnevale/docker-tftp-server/README.md

 # Alpine TFTP Server on Docker Container
-This repository provides a docker container for starting a verbose TFTP server.
+Simple docker container for starting a verbose TFTP server.
 The container uses latest version of Alpine Linux and tftp-hpa.

 ## How to Build it
 ```bash